SansarJs/dependency/README.md

   * a generator to lazily compute a new value, each time: `{resolver: () => T}`
 + **Container**: a class which instances organise dependency definitions, value retrieval and caching.
++ **Parent container**: A container can have a parent.
+Dependency definitions on children hoist that of their ancestors.
+Similarly, at resolution time, containers are travelled up the tree

+Classes:

 + `Token`: a base class for identifying values in a container
 + `Container`: the class to contain dependency definitions and cache